sustentarea/logoclim/README.md

 Fick](https://orcid.org/0000-0002-3548-6966), [Robert J.
-Hijmans](https://orcid.org/0000-0001-5872-2872), and the entire [WorldClim](https://worldclim.org/) team for their outstanding work in creating and maintaining the WorldClim datasets, which form the foundation of this project.
+Hijmans](https://orcid.org/0000-0001-5872-2872), and the entire [WorldClim](https://worldclim.org/) team for their outstanding work in creating and maintaining the WorldClim datasets.

 We thank the [Climatic Research Unit](https://www.uea.ac.uk/groups-and-centres/climatic-research-unit)